rikuyaosawa/Cybersecurity/TryHackMe/00-Pre-Security/02-Networking-Fundamentals.md

 ### Ring Topology

-The ring topology (also known as token topology) boasts some similarities.
-Devices such as computers are connected directly to each other to form a loop, meaning that there is little cabling required and less dependence on dedicated hardware such as within a star topology.
+In the ring topology (also known as token topology), devices such as computers are connected directly to each other to form a loop.
+It works by sending data across the loop until it reaches the destined device, using other devices along the loop to forward the data.

-A ring topology works by sending data across the loop until it reaches the destined device, using other devices along the loop to forward the data.
-Interestingly, a device will only send received data from another device in this topology if it does not have any to send itself.
-If the device happens to have data to send, it will send its own data first before sending data from another device.
+A device will only send received data from another device in this topology if it does not have any to send itself.

 **Advantages**